 What is the Catalyst Fund?

-The Catalyst Fund provides financial support for new ideas and innovative projects from the LYRASIS membership.
-Led by the LYRASIS Leaders Circle, the Fund expands opportunities to share expertise and collaborate on innovations with potential for community-wide impact.
+The Catalyst Fund provides financial support for new ideas and innovative projects from the Lyrasis membership.
+Initiated by the Lyrasis Leaders Circle in 2016, the Fund expands opportunities to share expertise and collaborate on innovations with potential for community-wide impact.

 How much is available for projects?

-The amount of funds available changes from year-to-year, the Fund generally supports five projects annually and the average award over the past four years is $24,000 per project.
+The amount of funds available changes from year-to-year, the Fund generally supports five projects annually and the average award over the past six years has been approximately $24,000 per project.

 Who is eligible?